wezu/SaFoP/README.md

 ![screenshot](https://raw.githubusercontent.com/wezu/SaFoP/master/screenshot.png)

 ## How to run?
+On Windows: Download and unzip the binary from the link below.

 To run this program you will need to install Python and Kivy.

 To install Python go to https://www.python.org/downloads/ download and install any 3.7.x version.